FallingWithStyle/Github-Notion-Logger/README.md

 # Github-Notion-Logger

-A webhook-based service that logs GitHub commits to Notion database.
+A webhook-based service that logs GitHub commits to Notion database with a visual commit activity tracker.

 ## Features

 - **Webhook endpoint** to receive GitHub commit events in real-time
 - **Automatic logging** of commits to Notion database
+- **Visual commit activity tracker** - view your coding activity across projects over time
 - **One-time backfill script** to import historical commits from the last 6 months
 - **Duplicate detection** to prevent duplicate entries during backfill
 - **Deduplication tool** to clean existing duplicate entries